chem330/chem330.github.io/project/index-2023.md

 You will be expected to complete the following measurements on your samples:

 ### Field Measurements
+  1. Conductivity
-  1. Dissolved oxygen (potentiometric)
+  2. Dissolved oxygen (potentiometric)
-  2. Temperature (temperature probe)
+  3. Temperature (temperature probe)
+  4. Nitrate (potentiometric)
+  5. ORP (potentiometric)
-  3. Thorough site description, with GPS coordinates and pictures.
+  6. Thorough site description, with GPS coordinates
 ### Laboratory Measurements
   1. Major cation determination (EPA Method 200.8)
   2. Major anion determination (EPA Method 300.0)
+  3. Nitrate determination (colorimetric NitraVer method)
   4. Alkalinity determination (USGS Method)
-  4. Charge balance
+  5. Hardness determination (as $\ce{CaCO3}$)
+  6. Determination of one trace metal of interest (choose one of scientific value for your site, use EPA Method 200.8)
   7. Fecal coliform presence

 Report all concentrations in mg/L or ug/L.

-Plot the data from each site on a Piper diagram (or rectangular Piper diagram) and use it to determine what "type" the water is.
+Plot the data from each site on a Piper (or rectangular Piper) and use it to determine what "type" the water is.
 (Do this plot in software, not by hand.)
 Also prepare additional plots and/or diagrams as needed.

 ## Laboratory Notebooks & Practices

 You must keep a laboratory notebook while working in lab that fully captures the *exact* steps taken.
-A marble-cover composition book is fine for this purpose.
-I will not be collecting notebooks -- they are meant to help you remember the details of what you did.
-If I cannot follow your work with enough detail in your final report you will receive point deductions, so make sure you record everything, even if you think it's not important at the moment!
+It is recommended that you use Pluto notebooks for this, but you can use a hardbound paper notebook if you prefer.
+Whichever option you use, it should be neatly organized and easily legible.
+You will be required to turn in your notebook on a weekly basis.

 It is important that you avoid contamination during your lab work to avoid inaccurate results!
 Remember to wash all glassware with Alconox and warm water and then rinse it three times with deionized water prior to beginning analysis.
 (The exception to this is the phosphate analysis -- remember that Alconox contains a high percentage of phosphate!)
 Do not assume the glassware is clean!